rn-apptica/gwt-site/src/main/markdown/doc/latest/DevGuideGssVsCss.md

 ## External style classes
 The `@external` at-rule can be used in `CssResource` to suppress selector obfuscation while still allowing programmatic access to the selector name.
 This at-rule can be still used with GSS with some constraints:
-Do not use a dot (`.`) in front of your style class and you need to surrond the expression with quotes if you use the `*` suffix to match multiple style classes.
+Do not use a dot (`.`) in front of your style class and you need to surround the expression with quotes if you use the `*` suffix to match multiple style classes.

 ```
 /* CSS */